Legal Advice for Compensation Insurance Claims & TPD Payouts

 claim in 30 seconds

-Even if you’re not blind, having good vision is so important that any injury to your eyes could devastate your daily life.
-Having damaged eyesight will likely make it hard for you to earn an income that will substantially impact you and your family.
-A successful eye injury compensation payout will give you the resources to get your life back on track.
+Even if you’re not blind, having excellent vision is so important that any injury to your eyes could devastate your daily life.
+Having damaged eyesight will likely make it challenging to earn an income that will substantially impact you and your family.
+A successful eye injury compensation payout will give you the resources to recover.

-Depending on your eyesight accident, you might claim workers’ compensation, common law damages, and a Total and Permanent Disability claim.
-Sometimes, your payout would be a lump sum and, in others, a recurring monthly payment.
+Depending on whether you have minor or serious eye injuries, you could claim workers’ compensation, common law damages, and a Total and Permanent Disability claim.
+Sometimes, your compensation payout will be a lump sum and, in others, a recurring monthly payment.

 Find out if you can claim >